Surrendering to the Kiln: Ceramic Artist Sarah Wells Rolland & The Village Potters Clay Center

 Emily Chambers Sharpe: What forms the kind of art that you create, who you are, and the community that you work with?

-Sarah Wells Roland: I am a decorative and functional potter, and I have also explored sculpture.
+Sarah Wells Rolland: I am a decorative and functional potter, and I have also explored sculpture.
 I’ve been making pots since 1986.
 In 2011, my husband and I decided to form The Village Potters Clay Center, so I left my beautiful studio and went to Asheville with a collective of friends, and we created this clay center together.
 Because we have our own gallery, it has freed me up to explore even more with firing techniques and glaze techniques.
 And so my work has changed dramatically since 2011.

 At this point in my career, which is something like 38 years, I spend the majority of my time teaching.
 We have a mission to raise the next generation of potters, and we have tried very diligently to provide [an educational] alternative for people that want to be ceramic artists, because higher education is so expensive.
 So they come and study with us, they spend one to three years, and we not only help them hone their skillsets but also help them find their own body of work and teach them about business and the arts.
 Those are the things that I’m super passionate about right now.
 I’ll never tire of making beautiful pots, but making potters has become one of my deepest passions.